-Wondering if any of the area indoor water parks are open yet?
-As New York State and the surrounding region begins to re-open following Covid-19 closures, indoor waterparks are opening again, too.
-Whether the family is in need of a one-day fun day or a longer escape, there are plenty of indoor water parks (with accommodations, if you want to stay a night or two) within driving distance of NYC.
+Indoor water parks near NYC are open and ready for you and the kids to splash down.
+(With Covid-19 precautions, of course.)
+Whether the family is in need of a one-day fun day or a longer escape, there are plenty of indoor water parks nearby in spots like New Jersey, the Poconos and upstate.
 Read on for the latest on who’s open, who’s still temporarily closed, and new safety precautions.
 (Looking for outdoor water parks near NYC?
-Click here for our favorites!
-And don’t forget—15 of NYC’s free outdoor pools are also opening!)
+Click here for our favorites!)

 New York Water Parks